It's A Doggie-Dog World: Dogecoin Leads The Major Crypto Pack Above Bitcoin, Ethereum; Shiba Inu Tops List Of Gainers | Benzinga

 SHIB rose 41.58% and 45.69% against BTC and ETH, respectively, over 24 hours.

-Why It Matters: On Monday, the project associated with SHIB tweeted that they were trending on Twitter and Google citing a Benzinga report, which confirmed an auto burn function that could reduce the coin’s supply.
+Why It Matters: On Monday, a highly-followed fan account associated with SHIB noted that the project was trending on Twitter and Google citing a Benzinga report, which confirmed an auto burn function that could reduce the coin’s supply.

 We are trending On Twitter and Google: Will SHIB Reach 1 Cent?

-Note: Editor's Note: An earlier version of this article earlier inaccurately referred to "@ShibaInuCoin" as the official account of Shiba Inu token, while it is a fan account.
-We regret the error.